 This resonates with the perspective of Victoria Bullock, Director of Planning at Barton Willmore, who gives her take on the everchanging shift of property’s place in society.
-She suggests that while the longer-term impact in terms of planning patterns is a long way off being fully understood, that the centre of London will be one to watch.
-She feels that there will be a huge shift in the demand for the developments of large-scale office complexes, as the working from home trend continues into a post-pandemic world.
-The wide-spread realisation that as a collective we can achieve great productivity from the (dis)comfort of our own homes and kitchen tables will no doubt alter the supply and demand balance of land use in city space.
+She suggests that while the longer-term impact in terms of planning patterns is a long way off being fully understood, the centre of London will be one to watch.
+She feels that there will be a huge shift in the demand for the developments of large-scale office complexes, as the working from home trend continues in a post-pandemic world.
+The widespread realisation that as a collective we can achieve great productivity from the (dis)comfort of our own homes and kitchen tables will no doubt alter the supply and demand balance of land use in city space.

 This in turn, may well see a return of focus to the good old local British high street.